The next time someone uses the phrase “Nanny State” in your presence, I recommend that you pop him sharply in the nose.

 Why this sudden turn to violence?
 And why with a gender-specific direct object?
 Well (second things first), because the above-mentioned phrase is almost always used by males, and those males want to make their ideological foes feel like a bunch of weenies for relying on an entity that is just like a Nanny except that it is a complex of interlocking bureaucracies and does not have a soft, comforting bosom.

 “Nanny State” is one of those phrases that just sits there and spews out dishonesty the way a stinkbug spews out stink.
-In this regard it is similar to other lie-o-matic phrases like “liberal media” and “strong defense.”
+In this regard it is similar to other lie-o-matic phrases like “liberal media.”

-Liberal media: Yes, we are asked to believe that the mainstream media, which is owned and controlled by capitalists, is liberal.
+Liberal media: Yes, we are actually asked to believe that the mainstream media, which is owned and controlled by wealthy capitalists, is liberal.

 But back to Nanny State.
-It is a widespread conservative belief that liberals want to be taken care of or “coddled” by the state.
-Of course, conservatives at the same time seem to believe that the state is an evil, dictatorial entity that will have a death panel snuff out Grandma's life as soon as she starts acting a bit forgetful.
+It is a widespread conservative claim that liberals want to be taken care of or “coddled” by the state.
+Of course, conservatives at the same time claim that the state is an evil, dictatorial entity that will have a death panel snuff out Grandma's life as soon as she starts acting a bit forgetful.

 A good way to get a sense of what our lives would be like were government to be suddenly made “small,” is to take a quick look at Doug Amy’s website Government is Good.
 (Now out in book form!)